-This graphic novel explores twelve-year-old Mia's struggles with autism and bullying.
-In a world where everyone defines her by her differences, she discovers friendship where it's least expected and the inner strength to express her true self.
+This graphic novel explores twelve-year-old Mia's struggles with bullying, as an autistic girl.
+In a world where everyone defines her by her differences, she discovers friendship where it is least expected and the inner strength to express her true self.